hull-ships/hull-outgoing-webhooks/assets/readme.md

 ### Connector doesn't support redirects

 Connector does not follow redirect responses such us 301, 302 etc. Those redirects are treated as errors.
-To make sure that the connector works smoothly ensure that all of the utls provided in the settings are the final resolved url addresses.
+To make sure that the connector works smoothly ensure that all of the urls provided in the settings are the final, resolved url addresses.

-For example if your endpoint enforce `https://` as a protocol do not put `http://` since it may cause the redirect and as a result connector error.
+> E.g. if your final url is `https://www.webhook-url.com/endpoint/` do not use `http://webhook-url.com/endpoint` - watch out for missing `https`, `www` and trailing slash.
+If any of those parts are missing it may lead to redirect and cause connector to error out

 ### 10 requests needs to fit in 25 seconds time window